Key Components of a Successful CRM Strategy

 #5 Process Automation and Workflow Optimisation

-Automation ensures consistency, reduces errors, and allows teams to focus on high-value activities.
+It is also established that automation ensures consistency, reduces errors, and allows teams to focus on high-value activities.

 #6 Sales, Marketing, and Customer Support Alignment

 A CRM strategy must break down silos between departments.
 When sales, marketing, and support teams share the same customer data, the customer journey becomes seamless.
+It is expected that the different departments in the organisation should share data to do business from a customer’s perspective.

+The benefits of these alignments include: Marketing delivers better-qualified leads, Sales closes deals faster, Support resolves issues with full context, and Customers receive consistent messaging.
 This alignment is often referred to as revenue operations (RevOps) and is a major growth driver.

 #7 Customer Experience and Personalisation